A “New-look” Montpelier Celebrates James Madison’s Retirement Years

 William duPont maintained the portico and the look of Montpelier’s lobby and drawing room but changed the configurations of most of the rooms and remodeled them to suit his family’s interests and hobbies.
 For example, the Madisons’ dining room became a billiard room; Mrs. Madison’s bedroom was converted to a secondary kitchen; and Nelly Madison’s reception room was expanded and turned to a smoking room.

-A bigger Montpelier took on a pink stucco look when the DuPont family purchased it in 1901 and made renovations to the plantation home.
+A bigger Montpelier took on a pink stucco look (though not apparent in this National Park Service black-and-white image from 1975) when the DuPont family purchased it in 1901 and made renovations to the plantation home (photo: Public Domain).

 Marion DuPont Scott – William and Annie’s daughter – inherited Montpelier in 1928 and improved the gardens and landscape around the estate while preserving their core.
 She and her brother established the Montpelier Hunt Races in 1934 and held them on the grounds.
 Montpelier’s natural hedges were used for the steeplechase jumps.
 (The races are still held every year in November.)